rocher/advent-of-code/2023/08/README.md

 #### Package Euler Tools

-As the author of the package `euler_tools`, I implemented in that package the function `Least_Common_Multiple`.
+As the author of the package [Euler Tools](https://github.com/rocher/euler_tools), I implemented in that package the function `Least_Common_Multiple`.
 Thus, the answer is simply:

 ```ada
    Answer := ETools.Least_Common_Multiple (Nodes_Steps);
 ```

+Note: The main motivation of the Euler Tools package is to have a number of resources to solve problems from the [Project Euler](https://projecteuler.net) ... but this is Advent of Code ... but who cares!

 ##
 ### License